davdenic/ReFoldr/README.md

 - `renamed.log` → all folders that were renamed (or would be renamed in dry-run mode)
 - `skipped.log` → all folders skipped (edge cases, already formatted, unchanged, etc.)
+- `not_found.log` → albums not found via Discogs API when attempting to fetch the year
+- `deflat.log` → folders that were moved or would be moved when using the --deflat option

-Paths are written **relative** to the folder where the script is executed.
+Logs are written **relative** to the folder where the script is executed (your Music folder).

 ---